taktik/ozone-components/README.md

  - [ozone-api-item](packages/ozone-api/ozone-api-item) low level es6 module to ozone api.
 It provide CRUD operation and search in a given collection.
 - ozone-logic
  - [ozone-collection](packages/ozone-logic/ozone-collection) generic polymer web-component to manage collection of ozone items.
+ - [ozone-iron-list](packages/ozone-logic/ozone-iron-list) Implementation of an iron-list to display an ozone search result with lazy loading..
  - [ozone-media-url](packages/ozone-logic/ozone-media-url) Helper to convert ozone id to media preview.
 - ozone-material
  - [ozone-video-player](packages/ozone-material/ozone-video-player) WebComponent that play video from Ozone.
+ - [ozone-free-text-search](packages/ozone-material/ozone-free-text-search) WebComponent that play video from Ozone.
  - [ozone-upload](packages/ozone-material/ozone-upload) configurable web component to upload files on ozone.
 Based on vaadin-upload.
  - [ozone-item-preview](packages/ozone-material/ozone-item-preview)  Webcomponent based on polymer to preview an ozone item
  - [ozone-item-edit](packages/ozone-material/ozone-item-edit) This package contains several Webcomponents based on polymer to edit an ozone item.